JonmarCorpuz/SecondBrain/Google Cloud/Cloud Run.md

 # Cloud Run Deployment Methods

+* Deploys one revision by default (You can select the option to continuously deploy new versions as the source repository is updated)

 ## Code as a Service

 * Used when your code is used to respond to web requests or events (Ex: *An API that returns data from a Cloud SQL database*)